AadCode7/Hermione/README.md

 2. Create a `.env` file in the root directory with your Hugging Face API key
 3. Install the required dependencies

-## Notes

-- The chatbot uses the `sentence-transformers/all-mpnet-base-v2` model for embeddings
-- The LLAMA2 model is used for text generation
-- The PDF processor extracts text from the first Harry Potter book for knowledge retrieval

 ## How It Works